 You can also drop off clothing at these other Brooklyn locations:

 Fort Greene Greenmarket, Washington Park at DeKalb Avenue (8am-4pm)

 McCarren Park Greenmarket, Union between Driggs and N. 12th streets, Greenpoint (8am-3pm)

 Check with your local Salvation Army (use.salvationarmy.org) thrift store for instructions on donating clothes:

 Start Your Own Project

 DoSomething.org is one of the largest organizations in the United States that helps young people rock causes they care about.
 Kids ages 12 and older take action all year through Do Something’s campaigns and their own projects (apply at dosomething.org/clubs).
 For more information, call 212-254-2390 or visit dosomething.org.

 Use Common Cents

 Students in schools across the five boroughs can participate in Penny Harvest, the largest children’s philanthropy in the US, to raise money for different causes, including animal rescue and homelessness.
 Children ages 4-14 have collected pennies and turned them into grants for community organizations.
-They can also complete neighborhood service projects through Penny Harvest.
-For more information, visit commoncents.org or contact Gracie Rifino at 212-736-6437 x114 or firstname.lastname@example.org.
+Volunteers can also complete neighborhood service projects through Penny Harvest.
+The Run for Change event, scheduled for June 7 in Manhattan, is a run-walk event to support Penny Harvest.
+Schools and students come to support the hard work to celebrate the efforts their work.
+Fundraise for this event or volunteer to staff it; visit celebration.commoncents.org for more information or to sign up.
+For more information on Penny Harvest, visit commoncents.org or contact Gracie Rifino at 212-736-6437 x114 or firstname.lastname@example.org.